Should New Hampshire change its gun control laws?

-One other bill is still alive in the legislature, SB 244, sponsored by Sen. David Watters (D-Dover), was another controversial firearms bill.
+SB 244, sponsored by Sen. David Watters (D-Dover), was another controversial firearms bill.
 As originally written, SB 244 "requires the name of a person who has been adjudicated as not mentally competent to be reported to the National Instant Criminal Background Check System for the purpose of conducting a background check to determine eligibility to possess a firearm."
-However, the Senate amended SB 244.
-The bill now establishes a commission to study the relationship between mental health and firearms.
+However, the Senate amended SB 244 to instead establish a commission to study the relationship between mental health and firearms.
 The amended version of SB 244 kept a path to remove a person's mental health records from the National Instant Criminal Background Check System.
-The House is now considering SB 244.
+The House killed SB 244 on April 30, 2014.

 Should New Hampshire reform gun regulations?

 * Walker, Samuel.
 Sense and Nonsense about Crime, Drugs, and Communities.
 7th ed.
 Belmont, CA: Wadsworth, 2011.